MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-advanced-creation-1.png" alt-text="Screenshot of IBM Profile Management Tool, Profile Creation Options, Advanced profile creation 1." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-advanced-creation-1.png":::

 1. Select **Next**.
 On the **Profile Name and Location** pane, enter your profile name and location.
 In this example, the profile name is `Custom01`, and the location is */datadrive/IBM/WebSphere/ND/V9/profiles/Custom01*.
+Or if you've installed WAS V8.5, the location is */datadrive/IBM/WebSphere/ND/V85/profiles/Custom01*.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-name-location.png" alt-text="Screenshot of IBM Profile Management Tool, Profile Name and Location 1." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-name-location.png":::